task-shift/No-Interface-Zero-UI/README.md

 # No Interface Zero UI - API Documentation

-A comprehensive documentation of all API endpoints available in the authentication and organization management system.

 ## Base URL

-All API endpoints are available under the base URL of your deployed server: `https://your-api-domain.com` or `http://localhost:3000` for local development.
+All API endpoints are available under the base URL of your deployed server: `http://localhost:3000` for local development.

 ## Authorization